Roman villa of Chiragan: Excavations

 Occasional discoveries of sculptures have been documented since the 17th century.
-In the 17th and 18th centuries, especially around the years 1630–1640, beautiful sculptural elements were discovered on the site of the villa.
+In the 17th and 18th centuries, especially around the years 1630–1640, sculptural elements were discovered on the site of the villa.
 The first findings in the 17th century were made by digging a canal in 1612.
 At the end of the century, the bishop of Rieux had the marbles found at Martres-Tolosane placed in the episcopal palace.
 During the 18th century, further occasional discoveries took place.

 Yet it is not until the 19th century that the villa undergoes systematic archaeological excavation.
 The opportunity arose from a flood of the river that runs alongside the site: following a heavy storm, the water and the rainfall brought to light the remains of the villa on 23 May 1826.
 The mayor of Martres-Tolosane alerted the mayor of Toulouse, who commissioned Alexandre Du Mège, an inspector of antiquities, to carry out the excavations.
 Numerous sculptures are found which Du Mège reclaims.
 There are reportedly mosaics, hypocausts and traces of paintings on the lower part of the walls.
 Du Mège carries on his work until the July Revolution in 1830.

 New excavations are carried out by the Société archéologique du Midi de la France from 1840 to 1842 and then from 1842 to 1848, to link the new findings to the areas cleared by Alexandre Du Mège.
 The archaeologists then focused their research to the east of Du Mège's excavations.
 These excavations revealed the existence of thermae, although they brought to light fewer objects than in the previous excavation campaigns.

 The first archaeologists were interested in discovering elements of furniture.
 The interest in the architecture of the villa, perceptible from the 1840s onwards, was to grow until it became central to Léon Joulin's work at the turn of the 19th and 20th centuries.